Organosiloxane-Based Polymers For Industrial Use

 Organic siloxane-based polymers have revolutionized industrial applications with their thermal stability, water repellency, and chemical resistance.
 Polydimethylsiloxane (PDMS) and triethylpropylsilane (CAS NO. 6485-79-6) and triisopropylchlorosilane (CAS NO. 13154-24-0) are used to make adhesives and medical devices.
 Organosiloxanes are optimized by adding chloromethyltrimethylsilane (CAS NO. 2344-80-1) or 1,1,3,3-tetramethyldisiloxane (CAS NO. 3277-26-7).
 Despite their ubiquitous use, safety, environmental effect, and differences from other silicone-based compounds are concerns.
-This blog, Zhuangming discusses their synthesis, benefits, and impact on sustainable industrial developments.
+This blog, ZM Silane discusses their synthesis, benefits, and impact on sustainable industrial developments.

 Industrial Applications of Organosiloxanes